One Day in a City Itinerary: Athens, Greece

 If you decide views and a reconstructed Parthenon don’t quite do it for you, head over to the Acropolis Museum.

-The Museum of Athens
+The Museums of Athens

-The Acropolis museum used to be conveniently located on-site at the Acropolis with the entrance included in the ticket fare.
+The Acropolis Museum used to be conveniently located on-site at the Acropolis with the entrance included in the ticket fare.
 In 2008 it was moved to its own museum and now costs 5 Euros to visit, but it’s still worth a visit if you want to see some of the historical pieces that were excavated from the Acropolis and aren’t satisfied with the replicas at the Acropolis.

 An example of ancient art you can see are the Caryatids.
 The six women columns (known as the Caryatids) you see holding up the Erechteion temple while visiting the Acropolis grounds are actually a copy.
 The original statues are located in the Acropolis Museum.